Parenthood can be tough to navigate sometimes.

 Support Online & Books

 When it comes to online resources, there are some great options that we always find ourselves returning to time and time again.
-One of our personal favourites is Dr. Alex George who has, since his Love Island debut, become a resident presenter on ITV’s Lorraine and published two books focusing on mental health in adults and his most recent book for young adults.
-In 2021, he was appointed to the newly created position of Youth Mental Health Ambassador.
+One of our personal favourites is Dr. Alex George who has, since his Love Island debut, shared his personal mental health experience, recorded Stompcast podcast sharing stories of mental health while out walking, published books focusing on mental health in adults and young adults and been appointed the position of Youth Mental Health Ambassador.

 PANDAS UK is another great online resource.
 PANDAS is a community offering peer-to-peer support for parents, families and their networks if you are suffering or know someone suffering from perinatal mental illness.